Do Not Talk to the Police, FBI, or Other Law Enforcement

 It is not uncommon for police or other law enforcement to visit a suspect’s residence, sometimes with little more than a mere suspicion of wrongdoing.

-While an arrest warrant is typically required in Michigan for the police to arrest someone in their home (without “exigent circumstances” or some other recognized warrant exception), the police may try to lure a person out of the residence to make an arrest or to create an opportunity to ask questions.
-An aggressive defense lawyer can later attack this type of police conduct, but it may lead to the suspect attempting to “talk” his way out of the arrest.
-As bright as a person might be, even when innocent, the attempt to “talk” oneself out of suspicion always backfires.
-As we all know, people hear what they want to hear.
-Police want the suspect to be guilty and hear everything said with that bias.
-Even “I didn’t do it” sounds suspicious, argumentative, or defensive.
+If the police want to talk to you, you are already in trouble, and anything you say can worsen things.
+While an arrest warrant is typically required in Michigan for the police to arrest someone in their home (unless there are “exigent circumstances” or some other recognized warrant exception), the police may attempt to lure a person out of the residence to make an arrest or to create an opportunity to ask questions.
+An aggressive defense lawyer can later challenge this type of police conduct, but it may lead the suspect to attempt to “talk” their way out of the arrest.

 Most Suspects End up Being Witnesses Against Themselves if They Talk to the Police